xmos/sw_usb_audio/doc/rst/programming.rst

 USB Audio Programming Guide
 ===========================

-The following sections provide a guide on how to program the USB audio software platform including instructions for building and running programs and creating your own custom USB audio applications.
+The following sections provide a guide on how to program the USB Audio applications including instructions for building and running programs and creating your own custom USB audio applications.

 .. toctree::